Install AMPL and solvers

 m.param["Sigma"] = Sigma_df

-return solve_result, m
+return m.solve_result, m

-result, model = markowitz_chanceconstraints(alpha, beta, mu, Sigma)
+solve_result, model = markowitz_chanceconstraints(alpha, beta, mu, Sigma)

 x_tilde = model.var["x_tilde"].value()